Rattan: Weaponry

 Fire-hardened rattan were commonly used as the shafts of Philippine spears collectively known as sibat.
 They were fitted with a variety of iron spearheads and ranged from short throwing versions to heavy thrusting weapons.
 They were used for hunting, fishing, or warfare (both land and naval warfare).
 The rattan shafts of war spears are usually elaborately ornamented with carvings and metal inlays.
 Arnis also makes prominent use of rattan as "arnis sticks", commonly called yantok or baston.
 Their durability and weight makes it ideal for training with complex execution of techniques as well as being a choice of weapon, even against bladed objects.

+Round shields known as taming from various ethnic groups in the Philippines and parts of Borneo can also be made from tightly-woven rattan.